mikesol/purescript-audio-behaviors/README.md

 ## Demo

-Check out [klank.dev](https://klank.dev), where you can use this library interactively in the browser.
+Check out [klank.dev](https://github.com/mikesol/klank-dev), where the `klank-studio` directory has examples of this being used in the browser.

 ## Installation